ct-js/ct-js/app/data/ct.libs/vkeys/README.md

-**Warning: this module is unfinished and is not well-tested.**

-This module allows you to create on-screen buttons that will trigger actions you assign to them.
-Currently, virtual joysticks are not supported.
+This module allows you to create on-screen buttons and joysticks that will trigger actions you assign to them.

-Example:
+**Example of a virtual button:**

 ```js
 var keyUp = ct.vkeys.button({